mgmt-sa-tiger-team/skylight/roles/geerlingguy.gitlab/README.md

     gitlab_nginx_listen_https: "false"

 If you are running GitLab behind a reverse proxy, you may wish to terminate SSL at another proxy server or load balancer

+    gitlab_nginx_ssl_verify_client: ""
+    gitlab_nginx_ssl_client_certificate: ""

+If you want to enable [2-way SSL Client Authentication](https://docs.gitlab.com/omnibus/settings/nginx.html#enable-2-way-ssl-client-authentication), set `gitlab_nginx_ssl_verify_client` and add a path to the client certificate in `gitlab_nginx_ssl_client_certificate`.

+    gitlab_default_theme: 2

+GitLab includes a number of themes, and you can set the default for all users with this variable.
+See [the included GitLab themes to choose a default](https://github.com/gitlabhq/gitlabhq/blob/master/config/gitlab.yml.example#L79-L85).

 ## Dependencies